owhite/video_generation/MESC_TUTORIAL_VIDEO1.md

 + MESC_F405RG/Core/Inc/MESC_F405.h

 ## Editing MESC_MOTOR_DEFAULTS.h:
-These are variables that much be created for your motor, these are the variables I'm going to use for a TP128:
+These are variables that need to be created for your motor, these are the variables I'm going to use for a TP128:
 ```
 #elif defined(TP128)
 #define MAX_MOTOR_PHASE_CURRENT 350.0f //350A seems like a reasonable upper limit for these